 The postindustrial economy is indifferent to men’s size and strength.
 The attributes that are most valuable today—social intelligence, open communication, the ability to sit still and focus—are, at a minimum, not predominantly male.
 In fact, the opposite may be true.

-Of course, there are still localized pockets of gender discrimination all over the place — against women on Wall Street, against men who want to work with young children, etc. But this column is about class, and I mention the changing gender dynamic of the workplace to point out one thing: there are a lot more women working on Wall Street than there are people whose families couldn’t afford braces.
+Of course, there is still gender discrimination all over the place — against women on Wall Street, against men who want to work with young children, etc. But this column is about class, and I mention the changing gender dynamic of the workplace to point out one thing: there are a lot more women working on Wall Street than there are people whose families couldn’t afford braces.

 Here’s a really quick quiz that has a bit to do with social class in America.
 When you were growing up, did you ever see your parents shake hands?
 With anyone?
 Ever?